scaleoutsean/solidfire-windows/README.md

 ## Microsoft Windows on NetApp HCI Compute Nodes

-- H410C systems have the ability to configure Intel RSTe with SATA drives.
+- H410C and H615C systems may have the ability to configure Intel VROC (RSTe) with sSATA drives (depending on the OS and version).
 Users interested in this option should inquire with their NetApp representative

 ### NetApp H410C